-In connection with the IPO, we entered into a registration rights agreement with certain of the pre-IPO owners of Surgery Center Holdings, LLC.
+In connection with our initial public offering, we entered into a registration rights agreement with certain of the pre-IPO owners of Surgery Center Holdings, LLC.
 Pursuant to the registration rights agreement, beginning 180 days after the date of our prospectus, certain of our pre-IPO owners of Surgery Center Holdings, LLC, their affiliates and certain transferees, will have the right, under certain circumstances and subject to certain restrictions, to require us to register for resale the shares of our common stock to be sold by them.

 Further, H.I.G. and its affiliates will have the right, on up to five occasions, to demand that we register common stock to be sold by them.
 Such registration demand must be expected to result in aggregate net cash proceeds to the participating registration rights holders in excess of \$10 million, or \$25 million in the case of an underwritten offering.
 In certain circumstances, we may postpone or decline the filing of a registration statement in connection therewith.
-All other holders have the ability to exercise certain piggyback registration rights in respect of shares of common stock to be sold by them in connection with registered offerings requested by H.I.G., its affiliates or initiated by us.
+All other holders with Registrable Shares (as defined in the Registration Rights Agreement) have the ability to exercise certain piggyback registration rights in respect of shares of common stock to be sold by them in connection with registered offerings requested by H.I.G., its affiliates or initiated by us.